Join Best Online Poker Site. Enjoy Real Money online Poker Bonuses

 Specifications

-HDMI inputs: 7HDMI outputs: 2 (including eARC)HDMI 2.1: noProcessing: 7.1.4 channelsAmplification: 7 channels @ 60 WattsPower: 86W (per channel) with two channels drivenHDR formats: HDR10, HLG, Dolby VisionAudio formats: Dolby Atmos, DTS:X, Dolby Digital, DD+, Dolby TrueHD, Dolby Surround, Dolby Virtual Height, DTS Neural:X, DTS Virtual:XConnectivity: Ethernet, Wi-Fi, Bluetooth, Airplay 2, ChromecastToday’s Best Deals£1,899 at Electricshop£2,199 at Superfi Check Amazon
+HDMI inputs: 7HDMI outputs: 2 (including eARC)HDMI 2.1: noProcessing: 7.1.4 channelsAmplification: 7 channels @ 60 WattsPower: 86W (per channel) with two channels drivenHDR formats: HDR10, HLG, Dolby VisionAudio formats: Dolby Atmos, DTS:X, Dolby Digital, DD+, Dolby TrueHD, Dolby Surround, Dolby Virtual Height, DTS Neural:X, DTS Virtual:XConnectivity: Ethernet, Wi-Fi, Bluetooth, Airplay 2, ChromecastToday’s Best Deals£1,499 at AV.com£1,899 at Electricshop£1,999 at Peter Tyson

 Reasons to buy